genesissupsup/Nautabus/readme.md

 #### Delivery Order
-Messages are not guaranteed to arrive at a client in the same order in which they were published -such is the nature of a async system.
-Nautabus does not include features for enforcing messages sequences or sub-grouping related messages within a topic.
+Messages are not guaranteed to arrive at a client in the same order in which they were published -such is the nature of an async system.
+Nautabus does not include features for enforcing message sequences or sub-grouping related messages within a topic.
 You can include sequence or group information within the messages, but it is up to the clients to understand and react to that information accordingly.